8day/avs-tivtcex/README.md

 - AviSynth 2.5+;
 - AvsP or AvsPmod;
 - EDL plugin for AviSynth;
-- TIVTC plugin for AviSynth with version 1.0.5.1, or the one that has argument "orgOut".
+- TIVTC plugin for AviSynth with version 1.0.5.1, or the one that has argument `orgOut`.

 ## workflow